The Perception of Childbirth Pain

 You can experiment with the effects of emotion on your perception of pain to find out just how much you are influenced by how you feel.
 Try one or both of these exercises:

-Hold your arms out at shoulder height and hold them there for a minute while a partner tries to push your arms to your sides (with firm pressure but not intending to cause injury).
+Hold your arms out at shoulder height and hold them there for a minute while a partner tries to push your arms to your sides (with firm pressure but not intending to cause injury) for 60 seconds.
 The first time, have your partner tell you discouraging things such as, "You can't do this.
 Look at how weak you are.
 It's only going to get harder.
 You might as well give up now.
 It's just too hard to hold your arms up.
 Nobody can do this."

 The second time, have your partner try to push your arms down just as firmly, but while speaking encouraging words such as, "You are doing it!
 Look at how strong you are.
-Its almost over, hang in there you can do it.
+It is almost over, hang in there you can do it.
 Keep going, you are almost there.
 You're very strong.
 You're doing it!"

 Put an ice cube in a plastic zipper-seal baggie.
 Hold it in your hand for one minute without letting go or switching hands.
 The first time either tell yourself or have a partner give you discouraging feedback as above.
 Switch hands and try the experiment again with positive feedback.